siamesederp/MercuryMapper-Tutorial/docs/Charting.md

 Keep in mind lines of symmetry (there are 60 of them), especially to help keep a chart feeling fresh.
 However it’s generally better to just use the bottom third of the circle for the most part as reading patterns from the top is generally less common unless the chart flows up there.

 Player momentum and inertia is important to keep in mind while charting.
-Transitions that jump from patterns that “lock” the player into position into movements that require the player to move quickly around the ring may be uncomfortable.
-Higher rating charts can get away with faster transitions as players are expected to be able to react to these patterns. one
+For example, a jump from a pattern that “locks” the player into position into movements that require the player to move quickly around the ring may be uncomfortable.
+Higher rating charts can get away with faster transitions as players are expected to be able to react to these patterns.

-!!! danger "Avoid opposing direction swipes and snaps within a 16th measure.
+!!! danger "Avoid opposing direction swipes and snaps spaced at a 16th measure apart"
 	Allow for at least an 8th measure between each input.
-One or two may be ok but left unchecked can become aggravating to play.
+One or two tighter swipes/snaps may be ok.
+Left unchecked though, these patterns can become aggravating to play.
 Consider using chains in place of the proceeding swipes/snaps.
-This rule can be more lenient or strict as it is BPM dependent."
+This rule can be more lenient or strict as it is BPM dependent.

 ***
 ## Top Half vs Bottom Half
 !!! info "Numbers referenced here correlate to positions on a clock"